Alb-Ard/dist-sys-dubito-online/docs/report.md

 ## Implementation

-The project uses **Transmission Control Protocol (TCP)** as its network protocol, which was chosen it instead of UDP since it fits best with our requirements.
+The project uses **Transmission Control Protocol (TCP)** as its network protocol, which was chosen instead of UDP since it fits best with our requirements.
-TCP provides reliable, ordered, and error-checked delivery of a data stream between applications, and since out use cases focus on *consistency* and *reliability* instead of fast delivery, this was the obvious choice.
+TCP provides reliable, ordered, and error-checked delivery of a data stream between applications, and since our use cases focus on *consistency* and *reliability* instead of fast delivery, this was the obvious choice.

 The application data transmitted over the network is encoded using **Json**.
 This was chosen both because of its maturity as a standard, which implies robust support from languages and libraries, and because of its ability to represent complex data without becoming too verbose.